larrysalibra/mailgun-es6/README.md

 #mailgun-es6
 [![npm version](https://badge.fury.io/js/mailgun-es6.svg)](http://badge.fury.io/js/mailgun-es6) &nbsp; [![Build Status](https://travis-ci.org/gpit2286/mailgun-es6.svg)](https://travis-ci.org/gpit2286/mailgun-es6)

 The goal of this is to create an up-to-date library that interacts with the Mailgun API using only native JS modules.
-This uses ES6 --harmony features.
 If you are not using node 4.0.0+ please make sure you include the --harmony option. mailgun-es6 is MIT licensed.

 ## Installation